jphall663/frank_not_frank/README.md

 # frank_not_frank

-Python script and raw images to generate a labeled image data set.
+Python script and raw images to generate a labeled data set.

 Generated images are labeled as containing Frank (the cat) or not.